bkeepers/signalk-pi/README.md

-# Semi-automated Signal K
+# Signal K + Raspberry Pi setup

-This repo automates my [Signal K](https://signalk.org/) installation on a Raspberry Pi.
+This is my semi-automated [Signal K](https://signalk.org/) setup on a Raspberry Pi.

 ## Installation